iamtango/Nodejs-Learning/README.md

 globalThis === global;
 ```

+#### How are vairbale and fucntions private in different modules?

+-> IFFE

+#### How do ypu get access of module.exports

+-> Nodejs passes multiple parameters in IIFE and module.exports is one of them

+#### How Require function works

+- Resolution of the Module
+- Load the module
+  - file contents is loaded according to the file type
+- Compile
+  - Wrap inside IIFE
+- Evaluation i.e passing params
+- `Caching`

+#### File ---> wrap the file with IIFE ---> passing it to V8 Engine

 ### Modules are protected by default and it is use to protect their variables and functions from leaking

 ## Middleware is nothing but the initial checks before the actual execution of the function.